-6. Student/Parent - submit application to the Secondary Principal - Mrs Ferguson.
+6. Student/Parent - submit application to the Leader of Curriculum.
 This must be at least 2 weeks prior to commencing leave.

 7. Secondary Principal - notifies student/parent on the decision for Leave

 8. Student - If approved, complete assessments as detailed.